saymrwulf/fpga-verilog-lab/notes.md

-2015-05-21T05:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2015-05-21T07:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-21T06:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2015-05-21T05:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2015-05-21T07:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-21T06:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-21T04:09:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)